ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/design_guidelines.md

 - Avoid operations that can fail if you can't signal an error.
 Class constructors should not fail.
 - Nonrecoverable errors (such as OOM and mutex lock in interrupt) should not return to users.
 - Recoverable errors (such as UDP packet loss) should be propagated to the user via error code.
-- Deprecation should be handled with care.
-A deprecated API will not be removed until the next major OS revision.
+- Handle deprecation with care.
+We do not remove deprecated APIs until the next major OS revision.
 Reasons for deprecation include:
-    - Design pattern traps that cause developers to write incorrect code
+    - Design pattern traps that cause developers to write incorrect code.
-    - Code that is functionally incorrect
+    - Code that is functionally incorrect.
-    - Code that is not safe (syncronization) or that will result in undefined behavior
+    - Code that is not safe (syncronization) or that results in undefined behavior.

 ##### API design - porting layer